Also in the series:

 Christianity, as a result, has become a meddlesome sort of religion.

-What Jesus established was in fact Universal Love and Oneness, as well as doing away with the psychological need for the idea of God.
+I think what Jesus was doing was pointing us towards Universal Love and Oneness, as well as doing away with the psychological need for the idea of God.

 It called for thinking from the heart centre, and not the head.
 What people thought of as "God" was merely their own invention, an image, an ideation.
-Jesus set about changing this by raising the consciousness of the world, from the human level to the God level, or Christ Consciousness.
-At this consciousness, which is pure love, you recognise God as Love, and realise that your neighbour really is yourself.
-When you do this everything is transformed.
+Jesus wanted to raise the consciousness of the world, from the human level to the God level, or what we call now, Christ Consciousness.
+At this level you recognise God as Love, and realise that your neighbour really is yourself.
+And thus, all is transformed.

 Failing to understand Jesus’ message, the reaction was, first to attack him, and later to deify him.
 The tragedy of Jesus’ life is that he became the great exception rather than the great example.
 It was simply more comfortable to stitch Jesus into the fabric of the old religion, and carry on, sort of, as before.
 Rome remained the dominant political power, and quickly, and every efficiently, absorbed Christianity, just as it had earlier absorbed Greek culture.
 And, just as in the Greek case, it really only adopted its outer form, thus losing Jesus’ true message.